 The LAwave® measurement system developed at the Fraunhofer IWS is used for fast and non-destructive characterization of coatings and surfaces.
 The underlying method is scientifically established and is increasingly gaining importance in the industrial sector for research, development and quality control.

-It is based on the principle of laser acoustic surface wave spectroscopy.
+It is based on the principle of laser induced surface acoustic wave spectroscopy.
 The frequency-dependent propagation velocity is determined, which depends directly on the layer thickness, density and effective elastic properties.
 Material defects such as pores, cracks and delamination are therefore measured indirectly.

 Depending on the application, the raw data can be evaluated with a physical material model, correlated with independently measured properties or evaluated with good/bad training.